Raghu-Nie/Linear-Integrated-circuit/EXPT 3 Differential amplifier.md

 ## Result:

-In differencial Amplifier Specification Vdd=3.2V , P<=2.8mw, Vicm=1.6v , Vocm=1.7v , Vp=0.6v DC analysis For W=2.52um , L=180nm We observed the Required Output By comparing the DC operationg point and given specification Transient Analysis , We Calculated gain and its is compared with AC analysis output waveform.
+In Differencial Amplifier Specification Vdd=3.2V , P<=2.8mw, Vicm=1.6v , Vocm=1.7v , Vp=0.6v DC analysis For W=2.52um , L=180nm We observed the Required Output By comparing the DC operationg point and given specification Transient Analysis , We Calculated gain and its is compared with AC analysis output waveform.
 For Circuit 2 replaced resister by current source, For Circuit 3 replaced Current Source by Mosfet.
 All the design specification is appeared in Simulation

 ## _Inference :_